Watts-Lab/task-mapping/tasks/5 squares problem.md

 Performance is calulated by the amount of time taken, the number of card exchanges and the rate of card exchanges(card exchanges per minute).
 The easier the task, the less time and fewer card exchanges should be needed to complete the sets.

 ## Incentives
+Incentives for Experiment I:
 Undergraduate participants were given bonus marks towards their class, while graduate students were paid.

 The undergraduate students were told that they would be awarded based on performance.
 Specifically they were told they would be awarded 0.5 marks each time they completed their set of cards.
 They were told they could earn an additional 0.5 marks every time their entire group completed their sets of cards.
 However, each participant was awarded 3 bonus marks regardless of performance.

+Incentives for Experiment II:
+No incentives were given for this experiment.